-The proposed Livestock 101 C-3 node falls within the second lighting zone (Zone II) from Fremont State Park, and any future development would be required to comply with Section 19.31.008 which specifies special lighting requirements for Zone II to minimize light pollution and glare (General Plan EIR pp. 5-47- 5-48).
-Additionally, any future development within the Livestock 101 C-3 node would be required to comply with General Plan Policies and General Plan EIR Mitigation Measure AES-4 (discussed above).
+The four C-3 District nodes all fall within the second lighting zone (Zone II) from Fremont State Park, and any future development would be required to comply with Section 19.31.008 which specifies special lighting requirements for Zone II to minimize light pollution and glare.
+Additionally, any future development within the C-3 District nodes would be required to comply with General Plan Policies and General Plan EIR Mitigation Measure AES-4 (discussed above).
 The C-3 District code includes supplemental lighting policies in Section 25.16.070 that require lighting design to minimize light spill into natural areas by using cut-off fixtures directing light to the ground, and not flooding the site or adjacent areas with light.
-It would be speculative to estimate future development specific impacts.
+The less dense development allowed under the code would likely result in lesser light and glare impacts than those evaluated in the General Plan EIR (General Plan EIR pp. 5-46- 5-49).
+However, it would be speculative to estimate future development specific impacts.
 Development specific CEQA analysis will be completed at the time specific development projects are proposed.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.